1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Redirect web traffic to a specific port

-This guide concerns the redirection of web traffic to a specific port, including when using a dedicated IP and a specific web application (such as Node
+This guide covers redirecting web traffic to a specific port, including when using a dedicated IP and a specific web application (such as Node or Varnish, for example).

 Prerequisites